 Collaborate with Moroccan journalism students and learn from journalists reporting for top-tier media outlets such as the Associated Press and The New York Times.

 Under the supervision of experts, you’ll engage in ongoing reporting in the format(s) in which you have the most experience: print, video, audio, photography, and/or multimedia.
-You will be partnered with an English-speaking Moroccan journalism student from the International University of Rabat (UIR) or the Connect Institute in Agadir.
+You will be partnered with an English-speaking Moroccan journalism student from the Connect Institute in Agadir.

 Produce an original feature story for possible placement in a professional media outlet.